bochap-udacity/dsand-p1/active_directory/explanation_4.md

 ## Solution

 The solution makes use of a Python set that allows the handling of duplicated users found in different groups.
 Adding to a set and finding if an item exists takes an average of O(1).
+But it takes O(n) the time complexity to construct the dictionary where n = total number of users found in all groups in the tree.
 The set requires O(n) for space complexity where n = number of unique entires